lavirana/Cricket-Live-Score-Free-API/README.md

-Here i am to sharing the free cricket live score code which i have built in the PHP which return the result in the JSON format.
+Here i am to sharing the free cricket live score code which i have built in the PHP which return the result in the JSON format and also created the JSON file.
 You can simply execute the code on your server and hit the URL and get the outcome.

 The following are the list whose code I am sharing.
 1. Get All Players